Lebanon

 School repairs

-This program assists in the integration of more school-aged refugees into the formal system through renovated schools that run second shifts to accommodate children from refugee families.
+This program was designed to help public schools absorb more school-aged refugees into the formal system through renovated schools that ran second shifts to accommodate children from refugee families.

 What you can do